The molecular biology of stress responsesGroup Leader Page

 Our research programme aims at establishing mechanisms of regulation of an ancient family of giant kinases involved in cellular homeostasis.
-The phosphoinositide 3-kinase like family of enzymes includes unique lipid and protein kinases.
-Projects include understanding mechanisms of regulation of the lipid kinase VPS34 and the protein kinases mTOR, ATM and ATR.
+In addition, members of the family have important roles in human cancers.
+Projects include understanding mechanisms of regulation of the lipid kinase VPS34 and the protein kinases ATM and mTOR.
 VPS34 and mTOR are present in large complexes that are activated at membrane interfaces, and they are essential responding to nutritional stress.
-ATM and ATR are present in large complexes that enable them to assume a fundamental role in sensing and responding to DNA damage.
-They are activated in response to DNA damage and are master kinases linking DNA damage to cell cycle progression and cell death.
-The enzymes are part of complexes that sense DNA breaks and phosphorylate a wide range of targets in the DNA damage response.
-Cancer cells rely on this pathway to survive genomic instability.
-We are characterising structural mechanisms regulation of these enzyme com-plexes as well as developing small molecule inhibitors and activators of them.
+ATM is present in a large complex that enables it to assume a fundamental role in sensing and responding to DNA damage.
+We are characterising structural mechanisms regulation of these enzyme complexes as well as developing small molecule modulators of them.

 Projects involve single-particle electron cryo-microscopy (cryo-EM) and cryo-electron tomography (cryo-ET), as well as characterisation of the dynamics of complexes by hydrogen/deuterium exchange mass spectrometry (HDX-MS), molecular dynamics and enzyme kinetics.